NekohimeMusou/smt-tc-v1/README.md

 - `system.luckyFind` - If true, the end-of-battle macro will have this PC make a Lucky Find roll
 - `system.powerBoost.phys`, `system.powerBoost.mag`, `system.powerBoost.item` - Powerful Spells, Powerful Strikes, and Item Pro, respectively
 - `system.elementBoosts.fire`, `system.elementBoosts.cold`, `system.elementBoosts.elec`, `system.elementBoosts.force` - Fire Boost, Ice Boost, etc.
-- `system.resourceBoost.hp`, `system.resourceBoost.mp` - Life and Mana Boost lines

-Use the UI to create an active effect on the skill and make sure it's set to transfer to the owner, and the effect will be applied automatically to any actors who own the item.
+Open up the skill's item sheet, create a new Active Effect in the Effects tab, and add the appropriate effects.
+For example, the Expert Dodge skill's effect would have an Attribute Key of `system.dodgeBonus`, a Change Mode of `Add`, and an Effect Value of `5`.
+For boolean fields, such as everything listed above except `dodgeBonus` and `gunAttackBonus`, use the `Override` mode with `true` as the value.

+The system does not currently support overriding elemental affinities with active effects (e.g. Anti-Affinity skills); you'll have to do that manually.
+It's on the to-do list.

 ## Recommended Mods

-I could recommend a *lot* of mods, but these ones are especially pertinent/have saved me loads of time with SMT:TC specifically.
+I could recommend a *lot* of mods, but these ones are especially pertinent.
+I especially can't recommend Item Piles or Mana's Compendium Importer as strongly as they deserve.

-- [**Item Piles**](https://github.com/fantasycalendar/FoundryVTT-ItemPiles): *vastly* streamlined inventory management, including shops and storage vaults.
-Utterly indispensable for games where items change hands often.
+- [**Item Piles**](https://github.com/fantasycalendar/FoundryVTT-ItemPiles): *vastly* streamlined inventory management, including shops and storage vaults. *Absolutely indispensable* for games where items change hands often.
   - The system includes its own integration with the module, so it *should* Just Work™️ for the most part.
-Items are awkward and brittle though so I can't guarantee they won't flip out somehow, back up your stuff regularly
+Items are awkwardly coded though so I can't guarantee they won't flip out somehow, back up your stuff regularly
-  - Don't try to trade/transfer items by dropping them *directly* on an actor sheet; it'll duplicate the item.
-I'm sure this is fixable, I just haven't done it yet.
+  - Dropping an item *directly* onto an actor sheet duplicates it.
+This is a (fixable) problem with the system, not the Item Piles mod.
+- [**Mana's Compendium Importer**](https://gitlab.com/mkahvi/fvtt-compendium-importer): Lets you export world compendium packs to JSON format.
+Back up your actors, items, rolled tables, and other stuff, and import them into your other campaigns or share them with friends!
-- [**Status Icon Counters**](https://gitlab.com/woodentavern/status-icon-counters): I use this to track -kaja and -kunda stacks.
+- [**Status Icon Counters**](https://gitlab.com/woodentavern/status-icon-counters): I use this to track -kaja and -nda stacks.
-- [**Token Health**](https://github.com/mclemente/fvtt-token-health): Deal damage or healing to multiple tokens at once.
-I've been using this instead of having the system auto-assign damage because I'm lazy.
+- [**Token Health**](https://github.com/mclemente/fvtt-token-health): Assign damage or healing to multiple tokens at once.
+  - Since you can spend FP to mitigate damage,
   - Use `hp.value` and `hp.max` for the primary health pool, and `mp.value` and `mp.max` for the secondary one.
 - [**Easy Target**](https://bitbucket.org/Fyorl/easy-target/src): Alt-click to target things, so you don't have to remember to click outside the chat window first.
-- [**Health Estimate**](https://github.com/mclemente/healthEstimate/): Give players a rough estimate of an enemy's health without giving away their exact HP bar.
-I like to cut out the 25% and 75% tiers so all the players know for sure is whether their opponent is+ above or below half HP, but that's a matter of preference.
-- [**Party Overview**](https://github.com/mclemente/party-overview): Doesn't support this system natively, but I can provide a patch.
 - [**Roll of Fate**](https://github.com/Handyfon/roll-of-fate/blob/master/README.md): Randomly picks a token out of those you have selected; useful since small fry attack randomly by default.
-- [**Mana's Compendium Importer**](https://gitlab.com/mkahvi/fvtt-compendium-importer): Lets you back up *world* compendium packs to JSON files and import them in other worlds.
-Great for keeping backups of your demons and items and reusing them between games.
 - [**Koboldworks Data Inspector**](https://gitlab.com/koboldworks/agnostic/data-inspector): Browse an actor or item's internal data in a nice neat window instead of having to retrieve it with the console.

 ## Known Issues

 - I'd love it if the sheets had an SMT aesthetic but CSS is not my strong suit
-- Combat output is kinda messy
+- Combat output is messy and some information is missing (e.g. dodge roll results, if the attack has an ailment chance and deals no damage)
 - Skill/item creation is not intuitive
-- Combat chat cards do not show (numeric) dodge roll result for attacks that inflict status ailments but don't deal damage
-- The system does not yet discern between a regular failure and an autofail, even though the game does
+- The system does not distinguish between a regular failure and an autofail, even though the game does
 - Focus doesn't go away at the end of your turn if you don't use it for an attack
+- Pinhole halves dodge but not phys resist
+- Fiends have to manually enter their magatama bonuses (they will be equippable items one day)
 - Item Piles support: Dragging items onto character sheets duplicates them
+  - **Note!** The issue is with the system, not the mod
 - Item Piles support: Gems are as yet unimplemented

 CSS stolen from <https://github.com/asacolips-projects/boilerplate>, without which I might never have learned how to Foundry.
 Kudos!